chichieinstein/rustypfb/README.md

-The Rust call signatures for the channelizer are self-documented in the [``channelizer`` crate](https://github.com/ucsdwcsng/rustypfb/tree/main/channelizer).
-The ``examples`` directory there shows how both the forward and revert work.
+The Rust call signatures for the channelizer are self-documented by usage in the folder [``channelizer`` crate](https://github.com/ucsdwcsng/rustypfb/tree/main/channelizer).
+The ``examples`` there shows how both the forward and revert work.

 The forward channelizer process function has been benchmarked to attain a throughput of ``~763 Megasamples per second`` on a single NVIDIA A10 GPU core.
 In order to check things are running as required, the test written in the root of the ``channelizer`` crate creates channelized output.
 To do this, go to ``channelizer`` and just run

 ``cargo test``

 One can visualize the output channogram by simply running the ``pytest_lib_visual.py`` script.
 To test that the reverse channelization is working as expected, run the ``revert_example.rs`` inside examples.
 To visualize the result, run ``pytest_revert.py`` to generate the png files linked here.

 All dependencies are listed in the Dockerfile included in the repo.